flutter/website/src/docs/development/tools/devtools/visual-debugging.md

 ---

 The Flutter Inspector provides several options for visually debugging your app.
-These are the options available from the inspector within the DevTools.
+These are the options available from the inspector within Flutter DevTools.

-## Slow Animations
+## Slow animations

 When enabled, this option runs animations 5 times slower for easier visual inspection.